planetisrocky/Reflecta-MirrorV1/README.md

 This project uses MagicMirror²: https://github.com/MichMich/MagicMirror

-It is included in the /MagicMirror folder.
+MagicMirror is necessary for this project

 ---